bartfennema/bartfennema.github.io/keys.md

 ## Blog signing key

     pub   rsa4096 2020-06-19 [SC]
-          A71FA8ADA66186105AD9986D0F8FF10B83100D44
-    uid           [ultimate] Bartblog@github.com (Blog signing key) <Bartblog@github.com>
+          3AC7982A172118C9CFA5831756723BF0DDF6A257
-    sub   rsa4096 2020-06-19 [E]
+    uid           [ultimate] bartblog (Key to sign blogposts) sub   rsa4096 2020-06-19 [E]

-* This key is attached here: [keys/bartbloggithub.asc](/keys/bartbloggithub.asc).
+* This key is attached here: [keys/bartblog.asc](/keys/bartblog.asc).

 ## Note on lack of expiration date on code-signing keys

 My signing keys do not have expiration dates.
 This is not laziness.
 There is a fundamental problem with using an expiration date on keys used for code signing (e.g. `git tag -s`), because it is unclear what the outcome should be when one verifies some old code (written and signed when the key was still valid) in the future when the key has already expired?